PUTvision/thermo-hardware-benchmark/README.md

-# Hardware Benchmark of Presence Monitoring in Thermal Images
+# Hardware Benchmark of Efficient People Counting Algorithm

 > This is the official repository of the paper: [*Efficient People Counting in Thermal Images: The Benchmark of Resource-Constrained Hardware*](https://ieeexplore.ieee.org/document/9964383).